Combining AI and AM - Improving Approximate Matching through Transformer Networks: Transformer-Boosted Approximate Matching

-\textbf{Q2: DLAM reliably detects anomalies for all file types.} Our results in \cref{tab:anomaly_detection_results} further illustrate that the accuracy with which DLAM detects anomalies in files seems to be more stable in face of different file types.
+\textbf{Q2: DLAM reliably detects fragments for all file types.} Our results in \cref{tab:anomaly_detection_results} further illustrate that the accuracy with which DLAM detects fragments in files seems to be more stable in face of different file types.
 Using a feed-forward network leads to highly fluctuating accuracy values for each file type.
 The same can be seen for the multi-resolution hashes.
 Even though their accuracy is very high on PDF and XLSX files, there is a high loss of accuracy on JavaScript files, indicating that the file types have a high impact on the performance of state-of-the-art fuzzy hashes.
-Our transformer-based DLAM approach, on the other hand, is much more stable and the accuracy for the anomaly detection is consistently above 90\% for all three file types when using ssdeep hashes. \\
+Our transformer-based DLAM approach, on the other hand, is much more stable and the accuracy for the fragment detection is consistently above 90\% for all three file types when using \ssdeep\ hashes.
+It, therefore, offers higher reliability in its predictions for different domains than fuzzy hashing algorithms on their own. \\